NACoDigTeam/naco-tables/naco-playbook.md

 **Website:** [Visit Page](www.naco.org/page/live-healthy-us-counties)

 **Description:**
 The NACo Live Healthy Prescription, Health & Dental Discount Program is a no-cost program available to all NACo member counties.
-This program is not insurance, but provides savings for uninsured and underinsured residents through a prescription discount card, a health discount program, a dental discount program, and discounts at CVS Pharmacy MinuteClinic locations.
+This program is not insurance, but provides savings for uninsured and underinsured residents through a prescription discount card, a health discount program, a dental discount program and discounts at CVS Pharmacy MinuteClinic locations.
 Since 2004, the program has saved residents in nearly 1,300 counties over $713 million.

 ---